 Bree graduated with her BA in Philosophy from Southern Virginia University where she served as editor-in-chief of the University’s newsmagazine.
 She was awarded Most Valuable Player and Editor of the Year, as well as SVU’s Pioneer Award, an honor the University awards to two students each year.
 She then received her MA in Journalism with an emphasis in editing and expository writing at Northeastern University where she worked on both the New England Press Association Bulletin, and also served as the features editor of the premier campus music magazine, Tastemakers Magazine.

 Bree has spent many years working as a freelance journalist and currently co-operates the macabre children’s magazine Underneath the Juniper Tree where she serves as Editorial Director.
-Bree is also an instructor and columnist for the Web site LitReactor.com where she teaches Intro to Graphic Novel Writing.
-Bree is also the newest judge for the Ghastly Awards–Honoring Excellence in Horror Comics.
+Bree is also an instructor and columnist for the Web site LitReactor.com where she teaches Intro to Comic Book & Graphic Novel Writing.
+Bree is also a judge for the Ghastly Awards–Honoring Excellence in Horror Comics and writes about comics for her favorite horror Web site, BloodyDisgusting.com.

 • Email submissions only